 Modified-Puls reach routing was used in both the Neuse River mainstem basin and the Crabtree Creek basin HEC-HMS models.
 For Crabtree Creek, it was used exclusively for all reaches in the basin.
-Discharge-storage curves were developed from a detailed cross section and structure survey related to the Neuse River basin study Crabtree Creek Hydrologic Engineering Center's River Analysis System (HEC-RAS) model.
+Discharge-storage curves were developed from a detailed cross section and structure survey related to the Neuse River basin study Crabtree Creek HEC-RAS model.
 Natural floodplain cross sections were surveyed at an approximate 1000-ft interval.
 Regression-based discharge equations were used in the HEC-RAS to establish rating curves of storage volume versus discharge.
 Sub-reaches were estimated using the following equation: